henry232323/RPGBot/README.md

 #### shop additem
->**Description:** Add an item to the server shop, to make an item unsaleable or unbuyable set their respective values to 0 pb!additem Pokeball
+>**Description:** Add an item to the server shop, to make an item unsaleable or unbuyable set their respective values to 0 rp!shop additem Pokeball
 -> 0
 -> 10
 Can be sold for 10 and cannot be bought.
-Must be an existing item!
+Must be an existing item (Use rp!settings additem first)!
   Requires Bot Moderator or Admin

 >**Usage:** `rp!shop [additem|add] <name>`